beyonddream/hamurabi/README.md

 3. atleast 45% of population starve in a round

 # Development
-In your local development, you can run ctags on the project:
+In your local development, you can run ctags on the project to make it easy to jump around functions:

 1. `ctags -R -a .`

+# TODO
+- [ ] Add tests
+- [ ] Add web interface